Assess the cyber resilience of your supply chain partners

 Typically, organisations undertake a level of due diligence before entering into a supply chain agreement; this used to include: product quality, commercial performance and legal undertakings.
 It now means more; it means shared security standards, IT audit rights and even vendor security risk ratings to better manage your organisation’s cyber security position.

 How can you quantify trust and cyber posture of your supply chain partners as it relates to your business risk?
-The Huntsman Security Scorecard delivers an aggregate score that allows your stakeholders to instantly measure cyber posture against up to eight key security controls.
+Huntsman Security’s Essential 8 Scorecard delivers an aggregate score that allows your stakeholders to instantly measure cyber posture against up to eight key security controls.
 Imagine being able to automatically report the following to your risk and compliance team:

 - A summary measure of cyber resilience and hence residual security risk of each chain partner